ymolists/website/gitpod/docs/self-hosted/helm-deprecated/installation/on-kubernetes.md

   export const prerender = true;
 </script>

-# Install Gitpod Self-Hosted on Kubernetes using Helm
+# Install Gitpod Self-Hosted on Kubernetes

-> ⚠️ **Deprecated**
->
-> This guide uses the Helm installation method, which is now deprecated.

 This section describes how to install Gitpod on any Kubernetes cluster using [Helm](https://helm.sh).
 This is the most flexible and generic way of installing Gitpod.
 The chart for stable releases resides in Helm repository [charts.gitpod.io](https://charts.gitpod.io), charts for branch-builds can be found [here](#install-branch-build), and the source of the charts is in our [public git repository](https://github.com/gitpod-io/gitpod/blob/main/chart/).